wwd9135/OCSF-Detection-lab/Lab_build/Infrastructure-inventory.md

 Logstash will parse into OCSF and pass into OpenSearch <include more details when they arrive>

+OpenSearch is being used at the ingestion layer, it will take data and efficiently transport it to OpenSearch-Dashboards the SIEM UI interface.
+I am deploying via docker compose to allow for a configuration to persist through VM reboots and require no manual effort.

 OpenSearch data will be stored using a persistent Docker volume rather than solely within the OpenSearch container filesystem.
 This separates application lifecycle from telemetry storage, allowing containers to be recreated or upgraded without intentionally deleting indexed security data.
-Open search-dashboards will be utilized, SIEM01 will serve as a webserver allowing my Win user VM and my hypervisor itself to access the dashboards I create using standard TCP/HTTPS connections.
+Open search-dashboards will then be utilized, SIEM01 will serve as a webserver allowing my Win user VM and my hypervisor itself to access the dashboards I create using standard TCP/HTTPS connections.